 One caveat: if the content is translated into a new language (multilingual), you don't have to worry.
 Ideally, you are doing good translocation work to make these pages great, obviously, but don't worry about duplicate content for a page in Spanish that you've translated into German.
 More about multilingualism vs. internationalization below.

-Here's what typically happens: you've got an English-language site targeting the US, and you want to go after the UK or Canadian market (or you are in French-Canada and want to target France, etc.) The executive team wants it done quickly and cheaply with little to no additional marketing spend (... am I allowed to LOL at this a little?) so the engineering team copies the site, puts up that copy on brand.co.uk or brand.ca/france/.
+Here's what typically happens: you've got an English-language site targeting the US, and you want to go after the UK or Canadian market (or you are in French-Canada and want to target France, etc.) The executive team wants it done quickly and cheaply with little to no additional marketing spend (... am I allowed to LOL at this a little?) so the engineering team copies the site and uses the same exact copy on brand.co.uk or brand.ca/france/.

 There is more work to be done.
 But how exactly do we do that?

-Always do your keyword research to understand what's searched, where, at what frequency - this can lead to unique content you can target for different audiences.
+Always do your keyword research to understand what's searched, where, and at what frequency - this can lead to unique content you can target for different audiences.
 Or go one step further with search market research to better understand new markets, quantify the total addressable market, and assess overall search market share.

 If you have other questions related to International SEO, please reach out!

-Multilingual only, not international: a brand in Belgium - only - with Dutch, French, and German language pages (target language: many, target countries: 1)
+1) Multilingual only, not international: a brand in Belgium—only—with Dutch, French, and German language pages (target language: many, target countries: 1)

 There is certainly "gray area" depending on the language itself.
-Written British English vs. American English is not substantially different - there are some added/missing "u"s here and there (e.g. colour vs. color) and some differences in "slang", but not so great that it's not easy to understand one another.
-Spain Spanish vs. Mexican Spanish is more substantially different, for example, so may have less duplicate content issues.
+Written British English vs. American English is not substantially different—there are some added/missing "u"s here and there (e.g. colour vs. color) and some differences in "slang", but not so great that it's not easy to understand one another.
+Spain Spanish vs. Mexican Spanish is more substantially different, for example, so may have fewer duplicate content issues.

 A very simple rule of thumb for determining duplicate content: will a duplicate content checking tool (e.g. Quetext) flag it as duplicate?
 If so... it's duplicate!